-On the other side, it’s very hard or even impossible for someone to know your real IP address when using WiFi networks.
-That’s because every time you connect using a WiFi, your smartphone uses a different IP that other users have used before, so, which device has used that IP in reality?
+On the other hand, it’s very hard or even impossible for someone to know your real IP address when using WiFi networks.
+That’s because every time you connect using a WiFi, your smartphone uses a different IP that other users have used before.
+So, which device has used that IP in reality?
 Do you see?

-Now, if you think that you send a message on Facebook, for example, using your home connection, then, you shared your real IP address that can be located and traced.
+Now, if you think that you send a message on Facebook, for example, using your home connection, then you share your real IP address that can be located and traced.
 That’s valid only, of course, if the ISP is assigning unique IP to your home network and router.

 In addition, when using the ISP mobile connection, you get an IP address that changes every time you connect and reconnect.
-Consequently, it’s not possible to have the same IP address every time you use the Internet, it’s unlike home internet connection use where you have a static IP for everything as devices.
+Consequently, it’s not possible to have the same IP address every time you use the Internet.
+Unlike home internet connection, when you have a static IP for everything as devices.

 How to protect your cell phone IP?

-The best IP protection solution that I recommend is using a premium VPN service, and from what I tested NordVPN is the best one with global locations including the US, sophisticated server protection, and accreted internet connection which will same time bandwidth by compressing the data and encrypts everything the user ned and receive to his phone or laptop
+The best IP protection solution that I recommend is using a premium VPN service.
+And from what I tested, NordVPN is the best one with global locations, including the US.
+It has also sophisticated server protection, and an encrypted internet connection, which will save time and bandwidth by compressing the data and encrypts everything the user needs and receive to his phone or laptop

-Unlike the free VPN solutions, that’s well protected and used by professionals just like anyone else who access websites and social networks.
-In fact, free VPN options may look working in the first use, but what they do is slowing down your connection more than protecting it.
+Unlike the free VPN solutions, that’s well protected and used by professionals just like anyone else who accesses websites and social networks.
+In fact, free VPN options may look working in the first use.
+But what they do is slowing down your connection more than protecting it.
 They use overloaded servers and even with a lower level of protection compared to the paid ones.